DeanLonergan/DeanLonergan/README.md

 ### Hi, I'm Dean 👋
 ### I'm an Applied Computing student @ South East Technological University 🇮🇪
-I enjoying working on all sorts of projects, but I am particularly passionate about embedded system design.
+I enjoy working on all sorts of projects, but I am particularly passionate about embedded system design.
 <br />
 I would like to get better at web app development and working with IoT systems, particularly system networking.